sankeer28/ASE-Alert/README.md

 2. Allow the application to access your location.
 3. The map will display ASE locations in Toronto.
 4. If you are near an active speed camera, the site will flash red.
+5. If the sound alert is enabled, it will continue to notify you while running in the background, allowing you to use your preferred navigation app uninterrupted.

 ## How It Works